 Souls Extolled is a blast of proto-metal and ska punk from Austin, Texas.
-Fusing generations of influences from indie rock to grunge, punk, and reggae the bands’ dirty blend is provocative yet familiar.
+Fusing generations of influences from rock to grunge, rap, and reggae, the bands’ dirty blend is provocative yet familiar.
 Accents of ska and psychedelia revolve around a hard rock core with gritty and debaucherous lyrics.
 The trio looks the part of a possessed street gang from an earlier time.
 Often clouded in smoke and accompanied by a mysterious masked figure, their songs are dripping with existential angst and vulgarity.
 With their intense vibe nostalgic of the classic rock icons they evoke, they're an explosive exhibition of modern rock music!

 The band enjoyed an excellent first year in 2019 as they released their inaugural record “Follow the Ghosts” and made their first appearances at some of the most prestigious venues in central Texas.
 Tracks from the record received radio airtime, lots of playlist ads, significant regional and international media coverage, and several notable reviews.
 In addition to that the guys had the pleasure of appearing on multiple local radio shows and podcasts, and successfully threw a few major events of their own including The Super Epic House Party during SXSW and The Restless Kind Boat Party on Lake Travis in the summer.